The Big Page O' Fun and Other

 you can get more info.

-an electrical engineering technology text book and dozens of
+electrical engineering technology text books, lab manuals and dozens of

-articles in the past 20 or so years for publications such as
+articles in the past 25 or so years for publications such as The

 C User's Journal, Amazing Computing, Amiga

 and others.
 Along with these are the user's manuals for software

 Wrench.
 I completed the third edition of my Operational

 text in 2016 and have released it as an OER (Open Education Resource)

 instead of continuing with the for-profit traditional publisher route.